 Your primary job after an auto accident is to get healthy.
 Don’t try to prove that defective tires caused your accident on your own.
 Our attorneys and researchers have more than 20 years of representing people who have been injured through someone else’s negligence.
 Let us do the work.

-What Are Some of the Reasons Why Tire Blowouts Occur in Atlanta, Ga?
+What Are Some of the Reasons Why Tire Blowouts Occur in Atlanta, GA?

 The Dept. of Transportation cites tire blowouts as one of the more dangerous types of accidents, mainly because the time window for a driver to react to a blowout is very small.
 Young drivers and rental car drivers may not be familiar enough with the car to react properly.

-In Georgia, our heavy rain, busy highways and older rural roads exasperate tire blowouts.
+In Georgia, our heavy rain, busy highways, and older rural roads exasperate tire blowouts.
 In addition, our constant heat and humidity affect tires that are stored improperly.
 Even sunlight affects tire viability.

 Old tires are the most dangerous kind of tires.
-Even though manufacturers guarantee their tires for 10 years, most car manufacturers recommend changing after six years.
+Even though manufacturers guarantee their tires for 10 years, most car manufacturers recommend changing them after six years.

 Government studies show that even the best drivers tend to over- or under-steer and brake improperly if they are driving when tires thread.